Duco

 Boost ventilation when CO₂ is high

-This automation switches to high speed when the CO₂ level in the office rises above 1000 ppm, and returns to automatic mode when it drops back below 800 ppm.
+This automation switches to high speed when the CO₂ level rises above 1000 ppm on a UCCO2 sensor module, and returns to automatic mode when it drops back below 800 ppm.

 - alias: "Boost ventilation on high CO2"